Corky Evans: In provincial politics

-After one unsuccessful run for the provincial legislature for the BC NDP, he was elected Member of the Legislative Assembly for Nelson-Creston in the 1991 provincial election.
+After one unsuccessful run for the provincial legislature for the BC NDP in the 1986 provincial election, he was elected Member of the Legislative Assembly for Nelson-Creston in the 1991 provincial election.
 He served as parliamentary secretary to the Minister of Forests and chair of the legislature's Select Standing Committee on Forests, Mines and Petroleum Resources.

 His first run in a BC NDP leadership convention came in 1996, when Glen Clark was very widely assumed to be a shoo-in for the leadership.
 Evans' folksy candidacy earned him a second-place finish, and he encouraged his supporters to rally around Clark.

 In Clark's cabinet, Evans became Minister of Transportation and Highways from February 1996 to June 1996.
 Evans and the Clark NDP government were re-elected in the 1996 general election on May 28.
 In June, Evans was named Minister of Agriculture, Fisheries and Food; fisheries was spun off into a separate portfolio in February.

 Evans retained his position as Minister of Agriculture and Food when Dan Miller served as premier on an interim basis in 1999–2000.

-In the leadership convention of February 20, 2000, Evans placed a strong second to Ujjal Dosanjh, who had been frontrunner throughout the race.
+In the leadership convention of February 20, 2000, Evans placed a strong second to Ujjal Dosanjh, who had been the frontrunner throughout the race.
 Dosanjh returned Fisheries, a high-profile responsibility at the time, to Evans' portfolio.
 Evans had campaigned for a Ministry of Rural Development, and Dosanjh additionally named him Minister Responsible for Rural Development and empowered him to organize such a ministry.

 In a cabinet shuffle of November 1, 2000, Evans left his previous portfolios to become Minister of Health and Minister Responsible for Seniors.

 Defeat and return

-Evans was defeated in his riding in the 2001 provincial election, when all but two NDP candidates were defeated.
+Evans was defeated in his riding in the 2001 provincial election when all but two NDP candidates were defeated.

-He was approached to run in the 2003 BC NDP leadership convention, but declined, citing his commitment to his new job with a local community-service organization.
+He was approached to run in the 2003 BC NDP leadership convention, but declined, citing his commitment to his new job with a local community service organization.

-He returned to politics as the MLA for Nelson-Creston on May 17, 2005 when he won his riding in the provincial election.
+He returned to politics as the MLA for Nelson-Creston on May 17, 2005, when he won his riding in the provincial election.

 On July 3, 2008, Evans announced that he would not stand for re-election in the 2009 provincial election.